 3rd Year – June to August 15 kg FYM per plant and 150-gram urea + ssp per plant is advised.

-4th year onwards – In the month of June, July and August 15 kg FYM per plant and 200-gram urea + ssp per plant is advised.
+4th year onwards – In June, July and August 15 kg FYM per plant and 200-gram urea + ssp per plant is advised.

 Dip the seedling up to 1 metre in the chlorpyriphos for 10 to 12 minutes.
 The quantity of chlorpyriphos should be 250 ml in 100 litres of water.
 To avoid any fungal disease you should place young plants in Emisan -6 (200 grams in 100 litres of water) for 20 to 25 minutes.
 Pruning should be done before the pretreatment of plants.
 Remember once plants are pretreated no pruning should be carried out.